TapanManu/Javacodes/README.md

 # Javacodes
-useful collection of 100+ java algorithms
+useful collection of 100+ java algorithms and popular errors that any coder can have.

 Repo creator:Tapan Manu